-The EC-C1200 converter and most other Danfoss Editron devices have two separate identical CAN buses labeled as CAN A and CAN B. The CAN interfaces do not have internal termination resistors, so the resistors must be added.
+The EC-C1200 converter and most other Danfoss Editron devices have two separate identical CAN buses labeled as CAN A and CAN B. The CAN interfaces do not have internal termination resistors, so the resistors must be added externally.

-CAN buses are galvanically isolated, so CAN GND wire must be connected between the devices.
-If some device in the bus doesn't have a separate CAN GND connection (for example a PLC without an isolated CAN interface), use the common ground, see Figure 2.
-CAN GND wire must run in the same shield with CAN H and CAN L wires, see Figures 1 and 2.
+CAN buses are galvanically isolated, so a CAN GND wire must be connected between the devices.
+If some device in the bus doesn't have a separate CAN GND connection (for example a PLC without an isolated CAN interface), use the common 24 V ground connection.
+Never connect the CAN GND to the vehicle chassis, unless absolutely necessary.
+CAN GND wire must run in the same shield with CAN H and CAN L wires, see Figure 2.

 The CAN bus topology is a single bus with 120 Ohm termination resistors in both ends.
-With only two devices, the devices are located at the ends of the bus.
+In case of only two devices in the system, the devices are located at the ends of the bus.
 Additional devices are added with short stubs (max 30 cm) connected to the main line.
 See Figure 1.